tanguilp/asteroid/guides/oauth2/jwt-access-tokens.md

-# JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens
+# JWT Profile for Access Tokens

 In addition to opaque access token that must be verified against the `/api/oauth2/introspect` endpoint, Asteroid supports the issuance of signed JWT (i.e. JWS) access tokens.